• Skip to primary navigation

 Marketing

-• Since this is mainly done if we are testing lift for sale purposes.
+• This is mainly done if we are testing lift for sale purposes.

 Feel free to comment on the missed test cases in the comment section.